jofraley/Hacking_JavaScript/README.md

-# Hacking for Solution Engineers
+# Hacking JavaScript for Solution Engineers

 A place to learn how to build geo apps with the ArcGIS API for JavaScript.